adap/flower/doc/source/ssl-enabled-connections.rst

       root_certificates=Path(".cache/certificates/ca.crt").read_bytes(),
   )

-When setting the root_certificates the client expects the PEM-encoded root certificates as a byte string.
+When setting :code:`root_certificates`, the client expects the PEM-encoded root certificates as a byte string.
-We are using :code:`Path` to simplify reading those as byte strings.
+We are again using :code:`Path` to simplify reading those as byte strings.

 Conclusion
 ----------